berangerthomas/ForzaEmbed/README.md

 This projection visualizes chunk embeddings in 2D using UMAP (points = chunks).
 Key points:

 - **What it shows:** spatial clusters of semantically similar chunks; point color follows similarity to the selected theme (same color scale as the heatmap).
-- **Controls visible:** projection selector (t-SNE / UMAP / PCA), similarity colorbar, and the same similarity threshold slider.
-A tooltip (shown in the screenshot) displays the matched phrase and similarity value for individual points.
+- **Controls visible:** projection selector (t-SNE / UMAP / PCA), similarity colorbar, and the similarity threshold slider.
+A tooltip displays the matched phrase and similarity value for individual points.
-- **Interpretation tips:** nearby points are semantically related; dense red/orange regions identify clusters strongly associated with the theme; isolated points or mixed-color clusters highlight ambiguous chunks or potential preprocessing issues.
+- **Interpretation tips:** nearby points are semantically related; dense red/orange regions identify clusters strongly associated with the theme; isolated points or mixed-color clusters highlight ambiguous chunks.
-- **Tuning hints:** `n_neighbors` and `min_dist` (shown at the bottom of the plot) control UMAP granularity — increase `n_neighbors` to preserve larger-scale structure, decrease `min_dist` for tighter clusters.

-Images are embedded from `docs/assets/UMAP.png` and `docs/assets/textual_heatmap.png`.
-Use the interactive HTML report in `reports/` to explore the actual data behind these screenshots.

 ---